 The kinds of surfaces suitable for colored pencil are nearly endless.
 If a surface will accept dry media of any kind, it will work for colored pencil, often with a minimum of preparation.

 5 Differences Between Sanded Art Paper and Traditional Drawing Paper

-A few posts ago, I described 3 basics of drawing paper, including the most commonly used papers for colored pencil.
+In another post, I described 6 basics of drawing paper, including the most commonly used papers for colored pencil.
 A subsequent article listed 3 non-paper, non-traditional drawing surfaces for colored pencil.
 One of them was sandpaper.